Repeated mergers of black hole binaries: implications for GW190521: The Merger Chain Without Recoils

-Soon after this first merger, at $t = 322$ Myr, Snowball forms a new BHB with a $23.34 \text{M}_{\odot}$ companion at $r = 0.2 r_{\text{c}}$.
-The remaining 6 BHB mergers follow a relatively similar evolution.
-In the top panel of Figure \ref{fig:eccentricity} we display the evolution of Snowballs binary period.
-The 7 BHB mergers are indicated with vertical black lines.
-The binaries often form initially with large periods, which rapidly decrease through successive dynamical interactions with other BHs and bodies in the core.
-We indicate the interactions that cause an exchange by dotted vertical green lines.
-The rate of BHB hardening tends to decrease as the binary evolves, first hardening rapidly and then slowly reducing their separation until an inspiral occurs, spending most of their lives with small separations.
+Soon after this first merger, at $t = 322$ Myr, Snowball forms a new BHB with a 23.34 $\text{M}_{\odot}$ companion at $r = 0.2 r_{\text{c}}$.
+The remaining six BHB mergers follow a relatively similar evolution.
+In the top panel of Figure \ref{fig:eccentricity} we display the evolution of Snowball's binary period.
+The seven BHB mergers are indicated with vertical black lines.
+The binaries often form with large periods which rapidly decrease through successive dynamical interactions with other BHs and bodies in the core.
+We indicate the 26 interactions that cause an exchange by dotted vertical green lines.
+The rate of BHB hardening tends to decrease as a binary evolves, first hardening rapidly and then slowly reducing the separation until an inspiral occurs, wherein most of a binaries life is spent with small separations.
 This is partly because the cross-section for three-body interactions of hard binaries is proportional to the semi-major axis \citep{2018arXiv180711489C}.
-Hence the hardening rate decreases as the binary orbit tightens, slowing the period loss.
+Hence the hardening rate decreases as the binary orbit tightens.

 Although most scattering events follow Heggie's law \citep{1975MNRAS.173..729H}, some soften the BHB involved instead.
 Most of these softening events occur due to an exchange.
 The attendant interval of chaotic three-body dynamics can dramatically alter the orbital parameters of the newly formed binary, leading to significant softening.
-This is most evident in the string of exchange events that occur between $ 400 \lesssim t \lesssim 500$ Myr, leading up to the second BHB merger. the top panel of Figure \ref{fig:eccentricity} shows the effects of such interactions, whereby the period varies non monotonically between 320 and 592 days.
+This is most evident in the string of exchange events that occur between $ 400 \lesssim t \lesssim 500$ Myr, leading up to the second BHB merger.
+The top panel of Figure \ref{fig:eccentricity} shows the effects of such interactions, whereby the period varies non-monotonically between 320 and 592 days.